singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ---
-title: "A step-by-step guide: Metalsmith on Netlify"
+title: "A step-by-step guide: Metalsmith on netlify"
 author: Jimmi Lee
 image: null
 short_title: A short guide - Metalsmith on netlify